Created by Caroline Brown on Thu, 02/13/2025 - 12:04

 "The Elm Trees of London."
 The Conservation Foundation, www.conservationfoundation.co.uk/the-elm-trees-of-london/.

-Plate 10 ‘Dampier’s Clianth’, Paxton’s flower garden, by John Lindley and Joseph Paxton, London, Bradbury and Evans, 1850-1853.
+Plate 10 ‘Dampier’s Clianth’, Paxton’s flower garden, by John Lindley and Joseph Paxton, London, Bradbury and Evans, 1850-53.
 This botanical illustration, designated as Plate 10, offers a glimpse into the Victorian era's fervent fascination with the natural world, particularly the exotic flora brought to light through global exploration.
 The featured plant is Clianthus formosus, commonly known as Sturt's Desert Pea, an iconic Australian species whose striking aesthetic would have undoubtedly captured the imagination of audiences attending the Great Exhibition of 1851.
 The careful artistry is evident in the rendering of the plant's distinct features: the elongated, vibrant red blooms, each with a deep, almost black, "eye," contrasting beautifully with the delicate, blue-green leaves that trace the stems.
-The illustration is further enhanced by the fine details imparted by the hand of J. Swan, the artist, and the precision of C. Hullmandel, London, the printer, underscoring the skill involved in reproducing such intricate botanical imagery for a public eager to engage with the wonders of the natural world showcased at this pivotal moment in scientific discovery and cultural exchange.
+The illustration is further enhanced by the fine details imparted by the hand of J. Swan, the artist, and the precision of C. Hullmandel, London, the printer, a testimony to the skill involved in reproducing such intricate botanical imagery for a public eager to engage with the wonders of the natural world showcased at this pivotal moment in scientific discovery and cultural exchange.
 The Great Exhibition served as a platform for displaying such botanical marvels, fostering a sense of global awareness and contributing to the field of natural history during the Victorian period.
 Sir Joseph Paxton became captivated by the creation of a series of greenhouses to house tropical plants.
-As a result, he developed ridge and furrow roofs that would be at right angles to the morning and evening sun to progress these specimens whose cultivation was not naturally suited to the British climate.
+As a result, he developed ridge and furrow roofs that would be at right angles to the morning and evening sun to nurture these specimens whose cultivation was not naturally suited to the British climate.

 Frances Willis "Flowers Fit for a Crystal Palace."
-Victoria and Albert Museum, [2021], https://www.vam.ac.uk/blog/museum-life/flowers-fit-for-a-crystal-palace
+Victoria and Albert Museum, [2021], https://www.vam.ac.uk/blog/museum-life/flowers-fit-for-a-crystal-palace.

 Swan, J. Clianthus Formosus.
 Printed by C. Hullmandel, Plate 10